 As time passes, you’re likely to find that the rate you get on your cash ISA doesn’t compare very well with the products being offered to new customers.
 So it’s important to vote with your feet and move your money to another ISA provider if the gap gets too large.
 Make sure you don’t close your original account when you do this though, as you’ll lose the tax protection for the money held in your cash ISA.

 It’s worth bearing in mind that the transfer of cash ISAs can take quite a while to be completed, particularly if there is a lot of demand for the ISA you’re transferring to.
 So it pays to be persistent and follow up your application if needs be.

-In the 2015 Budget, it was announced that a Personal Savings Allowance would be introduced in April 2016.
-This will mean the first £1,000 of interest will be exempt from tax if you are a basic-rate taxpayer, dropping down to £500 if you are higher-rate taxpayer (additional rate taxpayers receive no exemption).
+The Personal Savings Allowance was introduced in April 2016, and it means the first £1,000 of interest will be exempt from tax if you are a basic-rate taxpayer, dropping down to £500 if you are higher-rate taxpayer (additional rate taxpayers receive no exemption).

 As a result of this change, savings income will be paid gross by default, rather than the current system where 20% is automatically deducted.
 This is because the government reckons 95% of people will no longer need to pay tax on their savings.